BRC-104 Protocol

 1. Summary

-BRC-104 is a liquid staking/restaking pool protocol, that defines how to wrap BRC-20 assets and BTC to BRC-100 assets by staking, and how to distribute BRC-100 assets rewards to BRC-100 assets, BRC-20 assets or BTC stakers.
+BRC-104 is a liquid staking/restaking pool protocol, that defines how to wrap BRC-20 assets, Runes assets and BTC to BRC-100 assets by staking, and how to distribute BRC-100 assets rewards to BRC-100 assets, BRC-20 assets, Runes assets or BTC stakers.
 BRC-104 is the Asset Wrapping protocol and Yield Farming protocol of the BRC-100 protocol stack.

 2. Abstract

 The BRC-104 protocol is inherited from the BRC-100 protocol, is a liquid staking/restaking pool protocol, and is the Asset Wrapping protocol and Yield Farming protocol of the BRC-100 protocol stack.
-The purpose of BRC-104 protocol is to introduce liquidity of BTC and BRC-20 assets for BRC-100 ecosystem, and enhance the liquidity of BRC-100 assets.
+The purpose of BRC-104 protocol is to introduce liquidity of BTC, BRC-20 and Runes assets for BRC-100 ecosystem, and enhance the liquidity of BRC-100 assets.
 This protocol provides two types of Staking Pool: Wrapping Pool and Farming Pool.
-In the Wrapping Pool, users can wrap BTC or BRC-20 assets to BRC-100 assets, so that BTC and BRC-20 assets can participate in the decentralized applications (i.e. DeFi) in the BRC-100 ecosystem.
+In the Wrapping Pool, users can wrap BTC, BRC-20 assets or Runes assets to BRC-100 assets, so that BTC, BRC-20, and Runes assets can participate in the decentralized applications (i.e. DeFi) in the BRC-100 ecosystem.
 This asset is called Wrapped Asset, Wrapped Assets are 1:1 backed with original assets and can be unwrapped to original assets at any time without any restrictions.
-However, in the Wrapping Pool, since the staked assets are not based on the BRC-100 protocol, the staked BTC and BRC-20 assets are managed by the developers not the Wrapping Pool.
+However, in the Wrapping Pool, since the staked assets are not based on the BRC-100 protocol, the staked BTC, BRC-20 or Runes assets are managed by the developers not the Wrapping Pool.
 How to manage them are not included in this protocol.
 It is recommended that the developers use a decentralized method to manage them.

 The BRC-104 protocol is only allowed to be deployed as child application, and is the first protocol with deployment permission restrictions in the BRC-100 protocol stack.
 In other words, the applications based on the BRC-104 protocol needs to be deployed through the governance protocol: BRC-101, and cannot be deployed directly through the operator: "deploy".